 First-gen graduate students had more publications than their non-first-gen peers but there was no difference at the postdoctoral level (Fig. 2).
-Others have found first-gen biology doctoral students have similar experiences and outcomes as non-first-gen peers, matching our results (Roksa et al. 2018), but our weak trend at the postdoctoral level shows that we need more data to understand how first-gen postdocs might respond to pressures of graduate school versus postdoctoral positions.
+Others have found first-gen biology doctoral students have similar experiences and outcomes as non-first-gen peers, matching our results (Roksa et al. 2018), but our weak trend at the postdoctoral level shows that we need more data to understand how first-gen postdocs might respond to pressures postdoctoral positions and uncertainty in the job market.
 BIPOC trainees and trainees with chronic conditions tended to have fewer publications as graduate students but more as postdocs (Fig. 2).
-People from HEGs finishing STEM PhDs are half as likely to have submitted a paper in the previous year(Mendoza-Denton et al. 2017) and in-depth surveys suggest high writing anxiety among BIPOC biomedical graduate students (Gardner et al. 2018), similar to our results.
+People from HEGs finishing STEM PhDs are half as likely to have submitted a paper in the previous year compared to people from non-HEGs (Mendoza-Denton et al. 2017) and in-depth surveys suggest high writing anxiety among BIPOC biomedical graduate students (Gardner et al. 2018).
 Graduate students experience major institutional sources of stress during their degrees including role strain (e.g., being a teacher but also a student), mentor relationships, isolation, and funding concerns (Grady et al. 2014); how these graduate school stressors may build upon the strain of being part of a HEG needs to be explored and addressed.

 Trainees with ESL had slightly fewer publications than trainees with English as a first language.
 Although these trends were weak, many respondents explicitly mentioned the struggles of English as the default language of science in the open response section (Table 1).
 Research shows that trainees with ESL face enormous obstacles to scientific publishing (Powell 2012), but writing intervention programs have helped this group gain confidence and skills in scientific writing (Gardner et al. 2018).
 Universities should invest in extra resources for trainees with ESL, including discipline-specific writing courses (Allison et al. 1998, Lax 2002).

-Our results, alongside previous work (Mendoza-Denton et al. 2017), demonstrate that certain groups of trainees had lower publication outputs than their peers leading up to the COVID-19 pandemic.
-We need to improve the academic 'ecosystem', currently structured to differentially impact identity groups under baseline conditions (Schell et al. 2020, Montgomery 2021) and highly disruptive events like the pandemic.
-Not doing so limits the ability of talented scientists to publish their work in peer-reviewed journals, which hurts not only their career prospects, but also their universities.
+Our results, alongside previous work (Mendoza-Denton et al. 2017), demonstrate that certain groups of trainees had lower publication outputs than their peers leading up to the pandemic.
+We need to shift the academic ecosystem, currently structured to differentially impact identity groups under baseline conditions (Schell et al. 2020, Montgomery 2021).
+The pandemic has highlighted and in some cases accentuated the unjust differences that exist for community members.
+Although significant and global disturbances like the pandemic are uncommon, the productivity disruptions mirror more singular events that individuals experience such as grief, illness, or unpredictable childcare, so adjusting to a more equitable state will have long-reaching positive effects on future trainees seeking tenure-track positions.

-COVID-19 pandemic
+COVID-19 pandemic and identity